OlivkaFromHell/lms_bot.university.2035/README.md

 what was used:

-telebot
+⋅⋅*telebot
-google API sheets
+⋅⋅*google API sheets
-SQLite
+⋅⋅*SQLite
-requests to connect to university servers
+⋅⋅*requests to connect to university servers